sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 In this sample we will address and explain this property and when you should use it.

+### BizTalk Mapper: Method (Grid Property) explained
+The official documentation states that you should use the Method property to specify the overall method for producing the output of the transformation.

+In this sample we will address and explain this property and when you should use it.

 # About Me
 **Sandro Pereira** | [DevScope](http://www.devscope.net/) | MVP & MCTS BizTalk Server 2010 | [https://blog.sandro-pereira.com/](https://blog.sandro-pereira.com/) | [@sandro_asp](https://twitter.com/sandro_asp)